Business-led AI Management Canvas

 • Business-readable behaviors

-• What the AI must do well
+• What the AI must do to achieve the target impact

 What to do